rothgar/justingarrison.com/content/blog/2024-05-21-how-to-grow-your-infrastructure.md

 Not legacy because you don't want to write apps in Ruby any more, but Legacy because the documentation and decisions you made will long out live the team who built it.

 The next, and final, cycle of application evolution is to make it run bug complete with as minimal changes required and as minimal spend as possible.
-This is where most companies will buy some 3 years of reserved instances and say that's the cheapest they can make it.
+This is where most companies will buy 3 years of reserved instances and say that's the cheapest they can make it.

 Maybe they'll put it in its own Kubernetes cluster just so it doesn't interfere with the other workloads and quarterly Kubernetes upgrades can be handled separately.
 It will likely never have another major refactor, and anyone who's onboarding to the stack at this point will be the caregiver, not the doctor.